 Each assessment is individualized based on the referral questions discussed at the intake.
 A comprehensive assessment may include an assessment for: Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), or other developmental disabilities.
 All assessments include an evaluation of intellectual abilities, executive functioning and social emotional functioning (anxiety, depression, etc.), and may include an assessment of adaptive behavior and measure of social interaction and social communication.

 Cost: $2200, which is all inclusive and includes the intake and feedback sessions.
+This does not include academic testing.
+Academic testing (Learning Disability Evaluation) is generally not covered by insurance and the add on cost is $500

 Gifted and Talented Evaluation